-Teacher education, the availability of support within the classroom, class size and overall workload are all factors which influence teachers' attitudes.
+Teacher education, the availability of support within the classroom, class size and all factors which . . . attitudes.

 Several studies have revealed that negative attitudes of teachers and adults (parents and other family members) are the major barrier to inclusion of marginalized students; children do not have prejudices unless adults show them.